LewisHaZ/CI_PP2_SMITE/README.md

 5. Change the current working directory to the one where you want the cloned directory
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 7. Press Enter to create your local clone

+## Acknowledgements
+Many thanks to all those around me for the support,  including:
+- Family, friends and my wonderful fiancee.
+- Mo Shami my tutor for the guidance.